Skip to Content

 In a saucepan on the stove, you are going to combine soy sauce, brown sugar, rice wine vinegar, garlic, ginger, and honey Stir over medium-high heat until the sugar has dissolved.

-Now, in a small bowl combine the water and cornstarch to create a slurry.
 Stir until combined and then pour into your soy sauce mixture.
 Continue to cook over medium-high heat until the sauce begins to thicken.
 It will turn from a light brown sauce to a dark brown sauce that is almost clear.

 Once the mixture has started to cool off, you can store it in a mason jar.
 I love using these Ball canning jars that I found on Amazon.

 You can use this sauce on my delicious Grilled Teriyaki Chicken.
-Seriously there is nothing like it.
+Seriously, there is nothing like it.

 If you are looking for more delicious sauces like this homemade teriyaki sauce, check these other fun sauces and condiments we have made recently.